alexander-marquardt/es_local_indexer/README.md

 4. Run Elasticsearch from the command line: "./bin/elasticsearch"

 # Ingesting local documents data into Elasticsearch
-For demonstration purposes, you may download offline Elasticsearch documentation in html form from https://github.com/elastic/built-docs.
+To test this code with real documents, you may download offline Elasticsearch documentation in html form from https://github.com/elastic/built-docs.
 Once you have downloaded the documentation, the html documents are ready for ingestion into Elasticsearch.

 In order to ingest the html documents, execute the following command replacing PATH_TO_DOCS with the path to the documentation directory, and INDEX_NAME with the name of the Elasticsearch index that will ingest the html from each page:
 ```